 She got back behind the wheel.
 I sat with the map, plotting the route.

-The Lark was running good.
+The Lark ran smooth and the road was smoother.
 Slim drove faster.
 She was deeply in love and wanted to be with Cobb.

 I thought about her desire to be with someone.
 I had just circled the globe.
 I had seen millions of people.
 None of them were for me.